SDM-TIB/TracedSPARQL/README.md

 - _run_testbeds.sh_: Contains functions for performing the experiments
 - _variables.sh_: Contains variables used for performing the experiments

+### Results

+The result plots included in the paper and a brief summary is available in the [results directory](results/README.md).

 ## License
 TracedSPARQL is licensed under GPL-3.0, see the [license](https://github.com/SDM-TIB/TracedSPARQL/blob/master/LICENSE).